Italy arrests navy captain for spying, expels Russian diplomats | Law-Order

 Earlier, the Kremlin said it did not have information about the circumstances of the case but hoped the two countries would maintain positive and constructive ties.
 The incident was the latest in a series of spying accusations in recent months against Russians in European countries.
 Bulgaria expelled Russian officials on suspicion of spying in March, and the Netherlands did so in December.

-Tuesday's arrests were ordered by prosecutors following a long investigation carried out by the Italian intelligence with the support of the military, the police said. ($1 = 0.8524 euros) (Additional reporting by Gavin Jones Editing by Peter Graff)
+Tuesday's arrests were ordered by prosecutors following a long investigation carried out by the Italian intelligence with the support of the military, the police said. ($1 = 0.8524 euros) (Additional reporting by Gavin Jones Editing by Peter Graff and Nick Tattersall)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)